DellGEOS/HybridJumpstart/.github/CONTRIBUTING.md

 You can contribute to this project in several ways.
 Here are some examples:

-* Contribute to the workshop guide and examples.
+* Contribute to the jumpstart guide and examples.
-* Report and triage errors in the workshop guides.
+* Report and triage errors in the jumpstart guides.
 * Scenario requests or submissions
 * Help by solving issues raised by others.

 Contributing
 -----------

-All errors/requests/suggestions related to the workshop should be submitted [here](https://github.com/DellGEOS/HybridWorkshop/issues).
+All errors/requests/suggestions related to the jumpstart should be submitted [here](https://github.com/DellGEOS/HybridJumpstart/issues).
 Issues will be triaged and labels will be used to indicate the type of issue.

-We aim to track and document everything related to the workshop via the Issues page.
-The workshop is released with no warranties or SLAs and is intended to be supported on a best-effort basis by the Dell GEOS team.
+We aim to track and document everything related to the jumpstart via the Issues page.
+The jumpstart is released with no warranties or SLAs and is intended to be supported on a best-effort basis by the Dell GEOS team.

 Before submitting a new error/request/suggestion, make sure someone hasn't already gone through the process!
-Look through the [existing issues](https://github.com/DellGEOS/HybridWorkshop/issues) for similar submissions.
+Look through the [existing issues](https://github.com/DellGEOS/HybridJumpstart/issues) for similar submissions.

-Report a error/request/suggestion by submitting [a new issue](https://github.com/DellGEOS/HybridWorkshop/issues/new).
+Report a error/request/suggestion by submitting [a new issue](https://github.com/DellGEOS/HybridJumpstart/issues/new).
 Make sure that you provide as much information as possible about the issue, or suggestion.

 Pull Requests
 -----------